robfatland/nexus/data/api.md

 This section is the accumulator; so write more documentation on/as/for....

 - MUST DO SECTION
-    - Publish an Open repo on GitHub called `oceanclient` consisting of one Python file and one Jupyter notebook
-    - Make the API self-documenting
+    - Make the API self-documenting: `test` should list `profile` and `sensors` routes.
+"Oh I forgot how to use the API calls"
     - Cover all the abstract's bases
     - Easier forms of publication including S3 GLODAP
     - `az login` from the Azure VM: What is going on here?